Linkedin Job Offer Scam: How It Works

-Our employee pretended to be interested and kept carrying the conversation, asking for details about how the job works precisely.
+Our employee pretended to be interested and continued the conversation, asking for details about how the job works.
 Kengean replied: “You will be taking orders from our customers in Canada and forwarding them to us; also, they will be making payments through you to us.
-You will be entitled to a 10% commission of each completed transaction plus, $2,200.00 monthly allowance.
+You will be entitled to a 10% commission on each completed transaction plus a $2,200.00 monthly allowance.
 If interested, let us know and fill out this form (form attached).

 Perfect, easy money!
 Our team member was interested.
 He filled out the form with fake credentials and sent it over.
 As soon as the email went through, he got a Delivery Status Notification that Kengean’s email address (email@example.com) was not active anymore.

-However, we wanted to know the secret of taking orders from our customers and forwarding them to us; also, they will be making payments through you to us.
+However, we wanted to know the secret of taking orders from our customers and forwarding them to us; also, they will make payments through you.
 We decided to dig deeper.
 After extensive research, we found out how the scam works:

 Recruiting on LinkedIn Scam: How to Avoid